apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /highlight >}}

 {{< paragraph class="language-go" >}}
-All Combiners should be registered using the generic `register.CombinerX[...]` This allows the Go SDK to infer an encoding from any inputs/outputs, registers the DoFn for execution on remote runners, and optimizes the runtime execution of the DoFns via reflection.
+All Combiners should be registered using a generic `register.CombinerX[...]` function.
+This allows the Go SDK to infer an encoding from any inputs/outputs, registers the Combiner for execution on remote runners, and optimizes the runtime execution of the Combiner via reflection.

 Combiner1 should be used when your accumulator, input, and output are all of the same type.
 It can be called with `register.Combiner1[T](&CustomCombiner{})` where `T`